-Most first time breastfeeding moms give up in the first few weeks of
+People are starting to realize the importance of breastfeeding.
+Some first time breastfeeding mothers, may give up in the first few weeks of

-breastfeeding information you can, and to talk to other mothers who have
+It is also important, that you talk to other mothers who have

-had a successful breastfeeding experience so that you can learn what to
+had a successful breastfeeding experience.
+This is so that you can learn what to

-Many of the nurses at the hospitals or clinics give advice, but have
+Many of the nurses at the hospitals or clinics, will give advice, but have

 usual breastfeeding myths.